joeattardi/promise-poller/README.md

 # Usage
 ## Basic usage
 The core of `promise-poller` is a *task function*.
 This is simply a function that starts your asynchronous task and returns a promise.
+If the task function does not return a promise, it will be wrapped in a promise.
 To start polling, pass your task function to the `promisePoller` function:

     var promisePoller = require('promise-poller');